cybersecuritycloud/sasanka/README.md

 ### ssk-detecthandling

-Change Response to set value when detected by ssk-* Plugin.
+Handle response when detected by ssk-* Plugin.
+For example, you can set configure custom response, delay response or only output logs.

 Enable on Service Example